StephenMulingwa/Group_Project/README.md

 This is a visualization that portrays seasonal trends in Worldwide Box office revenue.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/aeb221ecb9e53bba8f3a1aa84e038ad40d5fce73/WhatsApp%20Image%202024-10-29%20at%2022.45.08.jpeg)

-The line plot above compares production budgets and worldwide gross earnings over time from 2010 to 2018.
-The worldwide gross shows a generally upward trend, indicating that movies have been earning more globally over this period, especially notable increases around 2013, 2016, and 2018.
-In contrast, the production budget remains relatively stable with only slight fluctuations, suggesting that while budgets haven't increased significantly, worldwide revenue has grown, possibly reflecting improved profitability.
+The line plot above compares worldwide gross earnings over time from January to Dece,mber.
+The worldwide gross tends to be high between May, June, July, November and December.